October (U2 album): Critical reception

 In contrast, NME published a negative review, in which reviewer Barney Hoskyns noted the "excessive plaintiveness of Bono's voice and the forced power of U2's sound".
 He concluded: "Obviously rock doesn't expire just because groups run out of ways to change it...
 U2, I guess, will continue to 'move' in live performance, but they will only move on the lightest surface.
 Their music does 'soar'...
 But then 'God' knows, there are other religions".
 Jon Pareles of Rolling Stone praised the Edge for his powerful guitar playing, "drenched in echo and glory", but said Bono's vocals were negatively impacted by him taking himself too seriously and that his lyrics were silly and clichéd.
 Pareles acknowledged the band's attempts to vary their sound, but said "none of the strategies works as well yet as their basic power-trio dynamics".
+J. D. Considine said in Musician that like its predecessor, the album was a joy to hear but "Where Boy waxed poetic on the boisterous mythologies of youth, October tends to wallow in the poetic excesses of adolescence."
+He judged that "U2 is in the rather dangerous position of having a lot to listeners and nothing to say" and concluded, "What a shame if a band so musically eloquent turned out to be lyric imbeciles."
+Mark Cooper of Record Mirror said that the album "develops the autumnal side of U2 but it fails to vary or transform their already characteristic sound".
+Richard Cromelin of the Los Angeles Times believed the band had not progressed themselves since Boy and that Lillywhite erred by treating Bono's vocals as "another floating element" instead of an anchor, saying: "Lillywhite is guilty in general of over-producing; U2's lavish, booming music soon begins to sound simply evasive, and the whole thing begins to stall a bit by the middle of Side 2."
+Robin Denselow of The Guardian called "Tomorrow" the most surprising track and said songs like "Gloria" and "Stranger in a Strange Land" were "both atmospheric and powerful, though might be improved if U2 developed even more distinctive melodies to go with their distinctive style".

 In a retrospective review, Stephen Thomas Erlewine of AllMusic said the band "tries too hard to move forward" on October, with Bono straining to make big statements and the music sounding "too pompous".
 Erlewine did highlight certain "thoroughly impressive" songs that "marry the message, melody, and sound together".